Why do we love sourdough

-This starter (who is affectionately called 'the baby' as it needs constant care) is a colony of lactic acid bacteria (LAB) and wild yeast and its job is to ferment the dough and make it rise: it produces organic acids that transform the taste, the nutritional value and digestibility of the final product, the bread.
+This starter (who now finally has a name, Leonard) is a colony of lactic acid bacteria (LAB) and wild yeast and its job is to ferment the dough and make it rise: it produces organic acids that transform the taste, the nutritional value and digestibility of the final product, the bread.

 These microbes work together in the pot to produce enzymes that break down the flour in all its components (different types of sugars) that then feed the microbes and LAB and make them reproduce and grow.
 They make these sugars ferment into CO2 that causes the dough to rise and also produce ethanol which flavours the bread (that's why the starter has a slight fermented-alcohol smell).

 This starter needs to be fed every day, so we add fresh water and flour to it to keep it alive.

 "Well this is very interesting and a bit weird, but how does this contribute to my daily diet?" you might ask.

 Slow-fermented bread transforms the flour and this increases nutrients and fibres good for us and for our microbes (the ones responsible for our health and well-being) too.
 Sourdough is a prebiotic: the prebiotics feed the friendly bacteria in our bodies and help them proliferate.
 These microbes are the same found in soil and in the sourdough starters.
 Isn't this fascinating?

 Talking about fibres, eating sourdough can increase our daily fibre intake by 10-15% compared to yeasted bread, specially if in it you can find wholemeal kinds of flour (and in ours we always use a percentage of it), which are already higher in fibres than traditional white flour.